 My organization is a US school, university, etc. and we would like to place a purchase order.
 Do you accept purchase orders?

-My organization is Sales Tax Exempt in New York (either as a reseller or non-profit)
+My organization is Sales Tax Exempt (either as a reseller or non-profit)

-To get sales tax exemption, first make an account on adafruit.com, then email [email protected] with the email address you used along with a copy of your tax exempt certificate.
+To get sales tax exemption, first make an account on adafruit.com, then email [email protected] with the email address you used along with a copy of your tax exempt certificate dated within 90 days.
 Once we enter in the data, your orders will be tax exempt.

 I placed an order, and just found another super-awesome Adafruit product I want.
 Can I add this product to my order?